steveking-gh/brink/README.md

 Evaluates the comma separated list of expressions and writes the resulting string to the output file.
 Wrs accepts the same expressions and operates similarly to the print statement.
 For more information, see [print](#print-expression--expression-).

+The wrs statement does not write a terminating 0 byte after the string.
+Users creating null terminated (C style) strings in an output file should add an explicit \0.

+    wrs "my null terminated string\0";